A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Nelson-Yasue Stochastic Mechanics for Many Particles

-Second, we require that $\mathbf{v}_{i}(q.t)$ is equal to the gradient of a scalar potential $S(q,t)$ (if we allowed $\mathbf{v}_{i}(q.t)$ a non-zero curl, then the time-reversal operation would change the orientation of the curl, thus distinguishing time directions \cite{PenaCetto1982,Bacciagaluppi2012}); and in the case of particles classically interacting with an external vector potential $\mathbf{A}^{ext}(\mathbf{q}_{i},t)$, the current velocities get modified by the usual expression
+is the current velocity field of the $i$-th particle.
+We shall also require that $\mathbf{v}_{i}(q.t)$ is equal to the gradient of a scalar potential $S(q,t)$ (since, if we allowed $\mathbf{v}_{i}(q.t)$ a non-zero curl, then the time-reversal operation would change the orientation of the curl, thus distinguishing time directions \cite{PenaCetto1982,Bacciagaluppi2012}).
+And for particles classically interacting with an external vector potential $\mathbf{A}_{i}^{ext}(\mathbf{q}_{i},t)$, the current velocities get modified by the usual expression

 So (8) becomes